 They threw bad meat at Bartlam’s house and marched up the whites-only Mango Avenue.
 RAAF planes rushed 20 police to the island, greeted by 250 demonstrators.
 After several days of siege, Bartlam’s men arrested the strike leaders in the middle of the night and the strike was ended.
 The leaders were exiled and Bartlam stayed but the strike had some success.
 There was immediate improvements in diet and conditions.
 Yet as late as 1969 blacks were still banned from Mango Avenue and new Premier Joh Bjelke-Petersen equated Aboriginal activism with black terrorism.

 But the tide was turning.
 Bjelke-Petersen overturned the hated Queensland Act under threat from Whitlam’s anti-racism legislation.
 The community was promised a system for granting Deeds of Grant in Trust (DOGIT), Joh’s way of avoiding native title.
-The DOGIT was finally issued in 1985 but the island still faced inadequate housing, sewerage and infectious diseases.
-Easier access to alcohol led to an upsurge in violence and suicide.
+The DOGIT was finally issued in 1985 but the island still faced inadequate housing, open sewerage and infectious diseases.
+Easy access to alcohol led to an upsurge in violence and suicide.
 Into the 2000s Palm Island remained a deeply troubled and desperately poor place hidden from view from mainstream Australia.
 Some locals called the place “Fallujah” but this Fallujah never made the national news until the riots.

 All this was noted in Mulrunji’s inquest report.
 The Deputy Coroner found Hurley had contributed to his death.
 The police union were furious, the government backed off, and Hurley was never stood down.
 The largest police awards ceremony in Queensland history issued bravery awards for the cops involved in quelling the riot.
 Beattie refused a call for a Royal Commission.
 In 2009 Lex Wotton was jailed for seven years for his part in instigating the riot.
 Mulrunji’s death shows the ghosts of mad Curry and bad Bartlam still walk large on Palms.